Blueberry Chocolate Chip Scones (Grain free)

 - Preheat oven to 425 degrees.
 Spray a baking sheet or scone pan with cooking spray.
 In a food processor bowl, add dry ingredients and butter.
 Process for 30 seconds to 1 minute.**Note if hand mixing: In the first step, make sure the butter is cut into tiny bits throughout the flour.
 After then, you can use a wooden spoon to stir the remaining ingredients just until a ball forms.

 - Add yogurt, egg, frozen fruit, and chocolate chips to the bowl.
 Process in short bursts for 2-3 seconds at a time.
 Tricky part: Depending how wet the dough is, you can easily overmix it.
 You want a crumbly ball that barely sticks together.
 Too much mixing, and you have a sticky, chewy mess.
 Not enough, it's too dry and won't form a ball.
 If the bottom gets sticky before the rest of the batter is mixed in, stop the food processor and finish up using a wooden spoon. **Note, my dough turned purple because of the blueberries.
 Using frozen fruit keeps the dough cold and improves the scone texture.
-If you use frozen strawberries or cherries, your batter will be less purple if the color bothers you.
+If you use frozen strawberries or cherries, your batter will be less purple if the color is a turnoff.

 - I scooped the batter into a scone pan sprayed with cooking spray.
 I did not roll them out on the counter like normal scones.Because of the flours used, these scones tend to be stickier, and using a special scone pan yields the best results.
 If not using the pan, shape the dough into a circle and cut into 8 scones.
 Place them apart on a cookie sheet so they don't spread into one giant blob.**I have a round scone pan that makes 8 scones, so that's how I shape and cut my scones.
 They are generously sized, so if you want smaller scones you can use the square scone pan that yields 16.
 Place the scones on a baking sheet or scone pan.
 Bake for 16-18 minutes, depending how large your scones are cut.
 (Until golden brown.)
 Allow to cool on a rack for a few minutes before setting them on a rack to cool completely.